Mahomes Magic, Wentz’s Return, Bills Stunner: NFL Week 3

 So much to get to in this week’s MMQB, and we’re going to touch a lot of bases:

-• Carson’s Wentz’s gut-check of a 17-play, 75-yard game to get his first win in nearly 10 months.
+• Carson’s Wentz’s gut-check of a 17-play, 75-yard drive to get his first win in nearly 10 months.

 • The Bills going from national punching bag to Rocky Balboa, taking down the mighty Vikings by a 27-6 count on the road as massive underdogs.